 Mohd Haniz bin Mohd Nazlan

-Encik Mohd Haniz Mohd Nazlan is currently Assistant Vice President in the International Fund Management Department of PNB.
+Encik Mohd Haniz Mohd Nazlan is currently Vice President in the International Fund Management Department of PNB.
 He is responsible for the overall strategic planning tasks of the department as well as the co-ordination and implementation of special projects.

 Encik Mohd Haniz supervises a team of portfolio managers managing equity investments in international capital markets, particularly in the Asia Pacific region.
 He is a Capital Market Services Representative’s Licence holder.